Saving money is a great first step to turning your finances around.

 Buy Only The Necessities For Newborns

 Lena Gott from What Mommy Does has a tip for all future moms and dads.
 Expectant moms are constantly told by retailers what they must have for their newborns.
-The checklists given to you when you create a registry oftentimes contain many unnecessary items.
+The checklists that are given to you when you create a registry oftentimes contain many unnecessary items.

 She recommends taking an experienced mom with you when you create your registry.
-This person should be able to tell you that soft wipes are a necessity, but a wipes warmer truly is not.
+This person should be able to tell you that soft wipes are a necessity, but a wipe warmer truly is not.

 Make sure they’re a recent mom so they’re up to date on all of the latest health and safety recommendations as well as technology, too.

 Stock Up On Items That Don’t Expire When They’re On Sale